danmayer/coverband/README.md

 ### Avoiding Cache Stampede

 If you have many servers and they all hit Redis at the same time you can see spikes in your Redis CPU, and memory.
-This is do to a concept called [cache stampede](https://en.wikipedia.org/wiki/Cache_stampede).
+This is due to a concept called [cache stampede](https://en.wikipedia.org/wiki/Cache_stampede).
 It is better to spread out the reporting across your servers.
 A simple way to do this is to add a random wiggle on your background reporting.
 This configuration option allows a wiggle.
 The right amount of wiggle depends on the numbers of servers you have and how willing you are to have delays in your coverage reporting.
 I would recommend at least 1 second per server.
 Note, the default wiggle is set to 30 seconds.

 Add a wiggle (in seconds) to the background thread to avoid all your servers reporting at the same time: